hphelion/documentation/community/community.install.demo.md

   `# HP_VM_MODE=y bash -x ~root/tripleo/tripleo-incubator/scripts/hp_ced_start_seed.sh`

 The process of starting the seed takes about ten minutes, depending on the capabilities of your system, and there are numerous logging messages generated by the script.
-The first time the script is run, it will check for and attempt to install any missing required packages, as described in [System requirements](#system-requirements).
+The first time the script is run, it checks for and attempts to install any missing required packages, as described in [System requirements](#system-requirements).
 If you are prompted, accept all package installations.

-If the seed startup is successful, you will see a message similar to the following:
+If the seed startup is successful, a message similar to the following is displayed:

     Wed Apr 23 11:25:10 UTC 2014 --- completed setup seed